Founded in 1989 by Leo C. DiEgidio, Esq., the Academy of Continuing Legal Education seeks to provide

 In 2019, the Academy will present the customary Ohio Election Law programs, to keep Ohio attorneys, election officials, candidates, campaign professionals, and citizen activists, informed on actions of the Ohio General Assembly, of the Secretary of State of Ohio, and of Ohio and federal courts, as those actions affect the conduct of elections in Ohio.
 The second 2019 program will be July 25.

-The July 25, 2019, six-and-one-half-hour "Ohio Election Law 2019.2" program is approved by the Supreme Court of Ohio, Commission on CLE, for four hours general CLE and two and one-half hours Professional Conduct, and has been applied for approval by the office of Secretary of State LaRose, for Board of Elections credit.
+The July 25, 2019, six-and-one-half-hour "Ohio Election Law 2019.2" program is approved by the Supreme Court of Ohio, Commission on CLE, for four hours general CLE and two and one-half hours Professional Conduct, and has been approved by the office of Secretary of State LaRose, for 2.5 hours of Board of Elections credit.
 The detailed description of this program is posted here.

 Later in 2019, the Academy will likely present Ohio Election Law 2019.3 on a day to be determined in the last week of November or first week in December, in advance of the December 11 filing deadline for the March 10, 2020 Presidential Primary election.